redhat-best-practices-for-k8s/test-network-function/README.md

 one such pod.
 This is equivalent to having a pod listed under `containersUnderTest` in the config file.
 * If an FS Diff Master Pod is present it should be identified with,  `test-network-function.com/generic=fs_diff_master`.
 This is equivalent to listing the pod under `fsDiffMasterContainer` in the config file.
-* If a pod is not suitable for netwrk connectivity tests because it lacks the `ping` and other binaries, it should be given the label `test-network-function.com/skip_connectivity_tests` to exclude it from those tests.
+* If a pod is not suitable for network connectivity tests because it lacks binaries (e.g. `ping`), it should be given the label `test-network-function.com/skip_connectivity_tests` to exclude it from those tests.
+The label value is not important, only its presence.
 Equivalent to `excludeContainersFromConnectivityTests` in the config file.

 The autodiscovery mechanism will attempt to identify the default network device and all the IP addresses of the pods it needs, though that information can be explicitly set using annotations if needed.
 The following rules apply: